Madagambada/userscripts/README.md

 * Numpad 0 to activate the gallery
    * Numpad 2 to get into gallery mode, click on image works to
 * Numpad 1/3 to get to Next/previous site

+#### archived.moe-gallery:
+* Numpad 0 to activate the gallery
+   * Numpad 2 to get into gallery mode, click on image works to